 - Date (use the date you are writing the letter)

 - Addressed to an individual

 - Statement of interest

 - Statement of qualification

 - Statement of availability to discuss the job

 - 3-4 paragraphs in length

 - No longer than 1 page

-- Have students contact information
+- Have student contact information

 - Must be signed (please note: a TYPED name is NOT a signature)

+- See grading rubric attached to assignment on blackboard for more information

-THANK YOU LETTER:
+> THANK YOU LETTER:

-- Required elements include: See example Box 18-13 in Carrol & Collier pg.
-292
+- Required elements include: See example Box 18-13 in Knecht, pg.
+306

 - Dated

 - Addressed

 - Appreciation expressed

 - Any additional thoughts

 - Expression of continued/discontinued interest in position

 - Have student contact information

 - Signed

+- See grading rubric attached to assignment on blackboard for more information

-➤ RESIGNATION LETTER: (see example Box 18-14 in Carrol & Collier pg.
-293
+RESIGNATION LETTER: (see example Box 18-14 in Knecht, pg.
+307)